Look up how and where to recycle specific items.

 If not, a number of charities do.
 The MassDEP Beyond the Bin Recycling Directory can help you find nearby drop-off locations.

 Many clothing and shoe manufacturers and retailers also take their products back for recycling.
 Check their web sites or store locations for details.

 There is a five cent deposit on carbonated soft drink, beer, malt beverage, and sparkling water containers sold in Massachusetts.

 You may return clean, empty containers to retailers that sell them, or to redemption centers.
 State law (the "Bottle Bill") requires retailers to redeem containers at full deposit value.
 It allows redemption centers to deduct processing fees from refunds.

-To find nearby redemption centers: Zoom in ( + ) on the map below and clicking on icons near you for locations and phone numbers.
+To find nearby redemption centers: Zoom in ( + ) on the map below and click on icons near you for locations and phone numbers.

-To find organizations that accept donations of unwanted consumer electronics, see the links below or check the MassDEP Beyond the Bin Recycling Directory.
-Just type in the item you want to donate and click on Search for a listing and map.
+To find charitable organizations that accept donations of unwanted consumer electronics, check the MassDEP Beyond the Bin Recycling Directory.

 Hazardous Household Products